 During transport of the RSGs, utility and public service requirements would be relatively minor due to the short duration of activity and the limited number of personnel required for transportation activities.
-As described in the Project Description in Section B.4.2 (Equipment and Personnel Requirements), RSG transportation activities are expected to take between two and four days during each year of RSG delivery and require approximately 30 workers.
+As described in the Project Description in Section B.4.2 (Equipment and Personnel Requirements), RSG transportation activities are expected to take between two and four days, once between September and November of 2007 and once between September and November of 2008, at night, and at the end of peak tourist seasonduring each year of RSG delivery and would require approximately 30 workers.
+Port San Luis Harbor Patrol and Facilities Department staff would also assist in the RSG delivery and offloading activities.
 As the transport would occur on paved roads, water is not expected to be necessary for dust suppression during transport activities, but drinking water would be required for personnel.
-Light towers and other devices requiring electricity during offloading activities would be powered by diesel- or gasoline-powered generators.
-Solid waste and wastewater generated under this portion of the Proposed Project would be limited to that generated by project personnel and would be accommodated by DCPP facilities or chemical toilets.
+Light towers and other devices requiring electricity during offloading activities would be powered by dieselor gasoline-powered generators.
+Solid waste and wastewater generated under this portion of the Proposed Project would be limited to that generated by project personnel and would be accommodated by DCPP and Port San Luis Harbor facilities or chemical toilets.
 As addressed in Section D.11, Socioeconomics, transportation of the RSGs would not result in a permanent increase to the local population.
 While some workers may temporarily relocate to the area, it is not expected that an additional 30 people would increase demands on schools or disrupt fire or police protection.
+Due to the short time period required for offloading activities, the scheduling of activities at the end of peak tourist season, and only 30 additional temporary DCPP employees required for transportation, demands on Port San Luis Harbor District staff and facilities could be substantial, but would be less than a busy period during the summer months of the peak tourist season.
+It is not expected that the Proposed Project activities would require Harbor District services beyond what the District is capable to provide.
 No construction of temporary or permanent structures would occur under this phase, which could increase the demand for fire protection, law enforcement, or other public services.
+Any impacts resulting from demands on utility and public service systems could be adverse, but would be less than significant (Class III).